Why It Works

-While enjoyable at any time of year, the crisply bitter Negroni seems particularly well-suited to springtime imbibing.
 Made with only three ingredients—gin, Campari, and sweet vermouth— measured in equal amounts, a Negroni is also remarkably difficult to foul up, even for novice bartenders (though I won't say it hasn't happened).

 Created in the Hotel Baglioni in Florence in the 1920s, the Negroni is an Italian classic that owes its longevity to its dependably delicious nature, and is a perfect drink to unwind with while settling in for the weekend.

 1 ounce dry gin

 1 ounce Campari

 1 ounce sweet vermouth